The best water filters and purifiers for hiking

 Using a water filter

-As a very useful gadget for hikes, we've put together a guide to help you understand what to look for in water filters and purifiers at the bottom of this article.
-First, here's our recommendations for the best models.
+As a very useful accessory for hikes, we've compiled a guide to help you understand what to look for in water filters and purifiers at the bottom of this article.
+First, here are our reviews and recommendations for the best models out there.

 Best in Test